microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## Step 3: Export anonymized data

-1. Now you will go to the `FHIR CALLS` collection in Postman and prepare a new request using `$export` to de-identify and export FHIR data.
+1. Now you will go to the `FHIR CALLS` collection in Postman and prepare a new `$export` request to de-identify and export FHIR data.
 This API call will cause the FHIR service to create a new folder inside the `anonymization` container in the "**expsa**" storage account and export all Resources to the new folder.
-The PHI in the Resources will be de-identified as per the rules in the `anonymizationConfig.json` file.
+The PHI in the Resources will be de-identified following the rules defined in the `anonymizationConfig.json` file.

 > You can create a new request in Postman by clicking on the existing `GET List Patients` request and selecting **Duplicate** from the **View more actions** menu.
 Select **Rename** and name the new request `GET Export Anonymized FHIR Data` (the `GET` should already be present on the left).